-Theorem 2 describes worst-case bias over $\rho$ .
-Remarkably, however, the bias reduction from signscreening varies little with the degree of endogeneity.
-This is documented in Figure 3, which plots relative bias as a function of the population first-stage F, using shading to mark variation in relative bias as a function of $\rho$ (as in the previous figure, this figure plots numerical calculations detailed in Appendix A.7).
-We see, for example, that for E[F] around 3.5, the ratio of sign-screened to unconditional bias varies between 0.5-0.52, converging quickly to 0.5 thereafter.
+Theorem 2 describes worst-case bias over ρ .
+Remarkably, however, the bias reduction from sign-screening varies little with the degree of endogeneity.
+This is documented in Fig. 3, which plots relative bias as a function of the population first-stage F, using shading to mark variation in relative bias as a function of ρ (as in the previous figure, this figure plots numerical calculations detailed in Appendix A.7).
+We see, for example, that for E[F] around 3.5, the ratio of sign-screened to unconditional bias varies between 0.5-0.52, converging quickly to 0.5 thereafter.14

 The substantial bias reduction generated by sign-screening may seem surprising since wrong-signed first-stage estimates are rare unless E[F] is small.
-For instance, when E[F] = 3.5, the probability of a wrong-signed estimate is $P(t_1 < 0) = \Phi(-E[t_1]) \approx 5.6\%$ .
-Bias gains from sign-screening arise from the fact that, for positive $\rho$ , the distribution of $\hat{\beta}{IV}$ conditional on $t_1 < 0$ is heavily shifted to the right.
+For instance, when E[F] = 3.5, the probability of a wrong-signed estimate is $P(t_1 < 0) = \Phi(-E[t_1]) \approx 5.6\%$.
+Bias gains from sign-screening arise from the fact that, for positive ρ , the distribution of $\hat{\beta}{IV}$ conditional on $t_1 < 0$ is heavily shifted to the right.
 Sign-screening therefore discards samples mostly in the far right tail of the IV sampling distribution.
-In fact, eq.
+In fact, Eq.
 (14) implies that wrong-signed-conditional median IV bias exceeds OLS bias.
 So screening yields a material improvement in median IV bias even while the events screened out are rare.

 While Theorem 2 establishes the bias-mitigation payoff to sign-screening, Hall et al. (1996) and others show that screening on the first-stage F-statistic is a form of pretesting that may degrade inference.
-The problem here is that, when $\pi$ is truly zero, large F-statistics overstate first-stage strength, leading to overly optimistic standard errors.
-And, as noted in the discussion of Figure 2, conditional bias is aggravated by the fact that large Fs signal sample realizations in which the insample correlation between instruments and structural errors is largest, exacerbating the bias of $\hat{\beta}{IV}$ .
+The problem here is that, when π is truly zero, large F-statistics overstate first-stage strength, leading to overly optimistic standard errors.
+And, as noted in the discussion of Fig. 2, conditional bias is aggravated by the fact that large Fs signal sample realizations in which the insample correlation between instruments and structural errors is largest, exacerbating the bias of $\hat{\beta}{IV}$.
+Consequently, when instruments are truly weak, pretesting can lead to confidence intervals with very poor coverage.
+It is therefore worth investigating whether empirical sign-screening runs a similar risk.
+As noted above, wrong-signed first stage estimates are rare when the first stage is nonzero, but pretesting problems are most salient when instruments are indeed weak.